 A person who qualifies for 65/20 is only required to study from a list of 20 civics questions (rather than 100).

 A person who is exempt from the English requirement must bring someone to the interview to serve as an interpreter.

 My friend/relative does not meet the requirements for the English exemption.
-Can he/she still apply for citizenship?
+Can they still apply for citizenship?

 My friend/relative does not speak English and has a medical condition.
-Can he/she still apply for citizenship?
+Can they still apply for citizenship?

 Maybe.
 Certain people are exempt from the English and/or civics requirement based on a medical disability or impairment.
 These people must submit a separate request, Form N-648, which is filled out by the person’s doctor.